ZEISS-PiWeb/PiWeb-Api/_pages/024-inspectionplan.md

 ## {{ page.sections['endpoint'] }}

 Parts and characteristics can be fetched, created, updated and deleted via the following endpoints.
-Filter which restrict GET or DELETE requests can be set as described in the [URL-Parameter section]({{site.baseurl }}/general/restapi/#{{ page.subCategory }}).
+Filters which restrict GET or DELETE requests can be set as described in the [URL-Parameter section]({{site.baseurl }}/general/restapi/#{{ page.subCategory }}).

 ###Parts